tryolabs/aws-workshop/workshop/vpc-subnets-bastion/08-finishing-up.md

 4. On Environment configuration select your Auto Scaling Group on Auto Scaling groups tag
 5. Go to Amazon EC2 instances tag and delete all tag groups
 6. check the Enable load balancing
-7. on Load balancer select your target group on the drop down
+7. on Load balancer select your target group on the dropdown
 8. click Save
 9. select your deployment group and on Actions click Deploy new version
 10. on Repository type select : My application is stored in github